 NHS Bury CCG’s Workforce Race Equality Standard Report 2016 can be found here.

 The national WRES Data Analysis Report which covers all nine indicators, can be found here.

 The Equality Delivery System

-The Equality Delivery System (EDS) was launched in November 2011 and is the national NHS tool for improving equality diversity and human rights.
+The Equality Delivery System (EDS) is the national NHS tool for improving equality diversity and human rights.